What Are The Least Popular IB Subjects in 2025?

 Reasons These Subjects Are Less Commonly Chosen

-Several factors explain why certain subjects barely make a dent in enrolment numbers.
+Several factors explain why subjects find it difficult to make a dent in enrolment numbers.

 • They're incredibly niche.
-Classical Greek & Roman Studies with just 38 students worldwide is minute.
+Food Science and Technology with just 26 students worldwide is almost unheard of.
 Most students don't even know it exists.

 • Limited availability.
-Your school probably doesn't offer Astronomy or Marine Science.
+Your school may not offer Astronomy or Marine Science.
 These subjects require specialist teachers and equipment that most schools simply don't have.

 • Regional specificity.
 Subjects like Brazilian Social Studies or Turkey in the 20th Century are designed for regional, not global appeal.

 • Perceived difficulty.
-Dance and Literature and Performance are demanding subjects that require specific talents.
-Not every student feels equipped to tackle them.
+Literature and Performance is a demanding subject that requires specific talents.

 • They're only offered at SL.
-Notice that nine of the ten least popular subjects are SL only.
-This limits their appeal to students who might want to take them at Higher Level.
+All ten of the least popular subjects are SL only.
+This limits their appeal to students who want to take them at Higher Level.

 • Teacher scarcity.
 Finding a qualified Astronomy teacher is tough.
 Schools can't offer subjects they can't staff properly.

 • Assessment challenges.
-Subjects like Dance involve practical assessments that many schools lack facilities for.
-This creates a barrier to offering them.
+Some niche subjects involve practical assessments that many schools lack facilities for.

 Absolutely.
 Going against the grain can have real benefits.

 • Tiny class sizes.
-Imagine being one of 38 students worldwide taking a subject.
-Your class is probably you and maybe two others.
-That means incredible amounts of individual teacher attention.
+Imagine being one of just 26 students worldwide taking a subject.
+Your class is you and maybe one or two others.
+That means an incredible amount of individual teacher attention.

 • You'll definitely stand out.
 University admissions tutors read thousands of applications.
 Most list the same subjects.
-Taking Marine Science or Dance – you're memorable.
+Taking Marine Science, Astronomy, or Language and Culture - you're memorable.

 • Develop unique expertise.
 How many people can discuss Classical Greek philosophy or understand marine ecosystems at degree level?
 These subjects give you rare, specialist knowledge.